Catelyn Stark: Season 6

 In the episode "No One", Beric Dondarrion (Richard Dormer) is re-introduced following his last appearance in the third season.
 Being evidently still alive, Beric's appearance negated much of the remaining fan speculation of a potential, delayed entrance for Lady Stoneheart.
 Actor Jóhannes Haukur Jóhannesson was also cast as Lem for the episode, an ode to one of Stoneheart's henchmen, Lem Lemoncloak from the novels, and was quickly killed off.
-Following demand from fans of the novels, the actor agreed to videotape the monologue from the epilogue of A Storm of Swords where he delivers the speech of Merett Frey's execution by the command of his leader, Lady Stoneheart.
+Following demand from fans of the novels, the actor agreed to videotape the monologue from the epilogue of A Storm of Swords, in which he delivers the speech of Merrett Frey's execution by the command of his leader, Lady Stoneheart.

 Reception

 Fairley's performance has received critical acclaim.
-The closing scene of "Cripples, Bastards, and Broken Things" was praised by HitFix's Alan Sepinwall, highlighting Michelle Fairley's acting as Catelyn gathers allies to arrest Tyrion.
+The closing scene of "Cripples, Bastards, and Broken Things" was praised by HitFix's Alan Sepinwall, highlighting her as Catelyn gathers allies to arrest Tyrion.
 Time wrote about "The Rains of Castamere": "Michelle Fairley’s fantastic performance captures the horror, with the edge of desperation, anguish, and madness of a woman who has lost her sons (she believes all of them), lost her grandchild, may have lost her daughters, and for all she knows, is witnessing the extinction of the house she belongs to."